Toggle Theme

 Vulkan is cross-platform compatible.
 Though slower than CUDA, at least it runs stably.

 My recommendation: If you don’t want to tinker, choose NVIDIA CUDA.
-If you’re a Mac user, use Metal + MLX.
+If you’re a Mac user, rely on the automatic Metal acceleration.
 AMD users go Linux + ROCm, or Windows + Vulkan.

 4. GPU Model Recommendations: From Entry-Level to Flagship